Shady Lady Bed and Breakfast

-Shady Lady Bed and Breakfast (formerly known as Shady Lady Ranch until 2014) is a bed and breakfast in Farmer Station, Nevada, United States on U.S. Highway 95 about 31 mi north of Beatty.
+Shady Lady Bed and Breakfast (formerly known as Shady Lady Ranch until 2014) is a bed and breakfast in Farmer Station, Nye County, Nevada, United States, on U.S. Highway 95 about 31 mi north of Beatty.
 It operated as a legal brothel until 2014.

 History

 The ranch operated as a brothel until 2014 when it converted to a guest ranch-oriented bed and breakfast.
 As a brothel, it was known for challenging Nevada laws that prohibited the advertising of prostitution services, and that effectively banned male prostitution by requiring all such workers to receive regular cervical exams.

 Legal cases

 Brothel advertising

 In 2006, the owner Bobbi Davis, along with two newspapers and with help from the ACLU, challenged a 1979 state law which prohibited the advertising of brothels in counties where prostitution was illegal.
 This effort was opposed by other brothel owners who were wary that overly explicit brothel advertisements could result in outlawing of the industry.

 A federal judge overturned the law in 2007 as "overly broad", but that decision was reversed by a 3-judge panel of the U.S. Ninth Circuit Court of Appeals in March 2010.
 The ACLU appealed, but the Supreme Court of the United States refused to hear the appeal, leaving the ban in force.